 Capital gains from sale of shares obtained by legal persons are taxed in Romania at 16%, unless the participation exemption regime applies, whereby more than 10% of the shares are held for more than one uninterrupted year at disposal date.
-As from January 2018, according to the provisions of the Fiscal Code, individuals who realise income from the transfer of securities (shares, fund units owned by investment funds) owe income tax of 10% of their gains (the rate was 16% before the amendments).
+Individuals who realise income from the transfer of securities (shares, fund units owned by investment funds) owe income tax of 10% of their gains.

 Foreign individuals are generally subject to the same tax treatment as Romanian individuals, but depending on the fiscal residence of the individual, treaty relief may be available.
-As from 2018, capital gains obtained by individuals are also subject to individual health contribution (10%) if the income exceeds a certain threshold (at least 12 minimum gross salaries per year, currently equal to 22,800 Romanian leu (RON) per year).
+Capital gains obtained by individuals are also subject to capped health contribution (10%) if the income exceeds a certain thresholds (between 6 minimum gross salaries and 24 minimum gross salaries per year).
+Investment income (e.g. interest, dividends, capital gains) derived from Romania or from abroad is subject to health fund contributions if the annual income alone or cumulated with other non-salary /freelancing income derived by the individuals (e.g. rent, intellectual property rights, investment income) is at least equal to 6 minimum gross salaries (currently RON 3,3006 = 19,800 RON).
+The annual taxable basis for health fund contribution is capped at 24 minimum gross salaries (currently RON 79,200).

 In the event of a direct investment, under Romanian law, any profit (including capital gains) related to Romanian real estate earned by a non-resident company is subject to 16% profit tax.
-Under most of the currently applicable double tax treaties concluded by Romania, capital gains obtained by nonresidents from real estate property located in Romania are generally taxable in Romania.
+Under most of the currently applicable double tax treaties concluded by Romania, capital gains obtained by non-residents from real estate property located in Romania are generally taxable in Romania.
 Ownership of real estate does not necessarily constitute a permanent establishment (PE) in Romania.